MobClub/New-Unity-For-ShareSDK/README.md

 ### *Integration for iOS* (if you don't need iOS ,please ingore this)

+**Edit document ”ShareSDKUnity3DBridge.m”**

+For those who need to use Single sign on (QQ Zone, RenRen, Tencent Weibo) or the platforms have to be shared by client-side (Wechat, Yinxin, Pinterest, Google+, QQ), please make sure whether the macro is define.
+If you want to integrate wechat, then you need to open_ SHARESDK_WECHAT_.
+Same as other platforms.

 ### *Integration for Android* (if you don't need Android ,please ingore this)